Bayesian tomography using polynomial chaos expansion and deep generative networks

+For surrogate-based modeling, we rely on PCE modeling due to its efficiency, flexibility and ease of deployment \citep{xiu2002wiener,blatman2011adaptive,luethen2021sparse,metivier2020efficient}.
+We here summarize the most relevant aspects of PCE modeling with a surrogate $\mathcal{M}_{GPC}({\vx}_{GPC})$, but identical considerations would apply to $\mathcal{M}_{DGM}$, $\mathcal{F}$ or $\mathcal{M}_{LPC}$, albeit with relevant caveats or advantages that will be discussed below.
+PCE approximate functions in terms of linear combinations of orthonormal multivariate polynomials $\Psi_{\boldsymbol{\alpha}}$:

+where $M$ is the dimension of $\vx_{GPC}$ and $\mathcal{A}$ is a subset of $\mathbb{N}^{{M}}$ implementing a truncation scheme to be set based on accuracy requirements and available computational resources \citep{xiu2002wiener}.
+The training of the coefficients $a_{\ve{\alpha}}$ is computationally unfeasible when the input domain is high-dimensional (the case for a surrogate $\tilde{\mathcal{F}}(\vu)$ of $\mathcal{F}(\vu)$).
+Moreover, when the imposed truncation pattern cannot fully account for the degree of non-linearity of the underlying model (the case for a surrogate $\tilde{\mathcal{M}}_{VAE}(\vz)$ of $\mathcal{M}_{VAE}(\vz)$), the still unbiased PCE predictions are inevitably affected even if the input domain is low-dimensional.
+On the other hand, using tailored PCA decomposition as required by $\tilde{\mathcal{M}}_{LPC}(\vx_{LPC})$ of $\mathcal{M}_{LPC}(\vx_{LPC})$ could decrease computational burden and increase accuracy.
+In any case, the surrogate forward modeling predictor can be evaluated at a negligible cost by direct computation of Eq.~\eqref{PCE_Total} and its accuracy estimated using a validation set or cross-validation techniques \citep{blatman2011adaptive,UQdoc_14_104}.

-The utilization of the VAE parametrization allows to faithfully represent complex priors, as demonstrated in Figure \ref{fig:001}(a-e).
-However, the VAE parametrization per se does not alleviate the computational load associated with MCMC methods.
-As a result, our objective is to develop an efficient and accurate PCE meta-model that can synergistically collaborate with the VAE parametrization.
-We propose three different strategies to use PCE in conjunction with the VAE parametrization for prior-sampling, using the complex channelized structures in \citet{zahner2016image} as an example.
-Note that while we specifically reference a particular case, the proposed strategies have broader applicability and can be utilized in various domains and scenarios.
-For each strategy we build a corresponding PCE to model travel-time arrivals using the Matlab Package UQlab \citep{marelli2014uqlab,UQdoc_14_104}.
+We here test the three strategies discussed in section \ref{effective} using PCE for surrogate modeling in conjunction with the VAE parametrization for prior-sampling.
+For each strategy we build a corresponding PCE to model traveltime arrivals using the Matlab Package UQlab \citep{marelli2014uqlab,UQdoc_14_104}.
 To offer a fair comparison, we employ the same training and validation datasets for all proposed schemes.

-In the first strategy, referred to as VAE-PCE, the input for the PCE modeling are the $20$-dimensional $\vz$ vectors induced by the VAE deep generative network $\mathcal{G}_{VAE}$ mapping the latent space into the physical one, that is: $\mathcal{G}_{VAE}({\vz}) = {\vu}$ \citep{lopez2021deep}.
+In the first strategy, referred to as VAE-PCE, the input for the PCE modeling are $20$-dimensional $\vz$ vectors mapping the latent space into the physical one, that is: $\mathcal{G}_{VAE}({\vz}) = {\vu}$ \citep{lopez2021deep}.